Field List in Blazor Pivot Table Component

 Option to sort fields

-End user can sort fields in the field list UI to ascending (or) descending (or) default order (as obtained from the data source) using the built-in sort icons.
+The field list provides a simple way to organize fields in different orders, making it easier to locate and work with the data you need.
+Users can sort fields in the field list UI in ascending, descending, or default order (as obtained from the data source) using the built-in sort icons.

 NOTE

-By default, fields are displayed in the default order.
+By default, fields are displayed in the default order as they appear in the data source.

 Add or remove fields